-Mass casualty weapons (MCWs) are weapons capable of producing MCIs.
+Mass-casualty weapons (MCWs) are weapons capable of producing mass-casualty incidents.
 They include a variety of

-For radiation events, exposure also means the passage of electromagnetic radiation through the body (termed irradiation), which may occur without physical contact with the radiation source (see Radiation Exposure and Contamination).
+For radiation events, exposure also means the passage of electromagnetic radiation through the body (termed irradiation), which may occur without physical contact with the radiation source (see Radiation Exposure and Contamination Radiation Exposure and Contamination Ionizing radiation injures tissues variably, depending on factors such as radiation dose, rate of exposure, type of radiation, and part of the body exposed.
+Symptoms may be local (eg, burns)... read more ).
 For all types of MCWs, contamination refers to agent present on an epithelial surface (external contamination) or in depots within the body (internal contamination).
 Internal contamination most commonly refers only to radioactive particles in the body rather than other MCW agents.

 Exposure to an MCW may be readily apparent, as occurs with an explosion or visible leak or spill, and may even be announced in advance by a perpetrator.
 However, NBC exposure may be hidden, even if the NBC agent is dispersed as a result of an explosion.
 Because most NBC agents do not have a readily identifiable odor or appearance and because there is usually an appreciable time between exposure and development of symptoms or signs, an explosion may not be recognized as an NBC exposure event until some time later.
 Covert exposure can be particularly difficult to identify or distinguish from an outbreak of natural illness.
-An exception occurs with exposures to high doses of certain chemicals (eg, cyanides, nerve agents), which may cause obvious effects after only a few seconds or minutes, especially when they are inhaled.
+An exception occurs with exposures to high doses of certain chemicals (eg, cyanides, nerve agents Nerve Chemical-Warfare Agents Nerve agents are chemical-warfare agents that act directly at nerve synapses, typically increasing the activity of acetylcholine.
+Other chemical agents were used in combat before World War II... read more ), which may cause obvious effects after only a few seconds or minutes, especially when they are inhaled.